oconnor663/duct.py/gotchas.md

 The Windows behavior is preferable, because it lets you add a `dir` argument without breaking any existing relative program paths.
-Duct provides this behavior on all platforms, by absolutifying relative program paths on Unix-like platforms when the `dir` method is in use.
+Duct provides this behavior on all platforms, by canonicalizing relative program paths on Unix-like platforms when the `dir` method is in use.

 ## Preventing pipe inheritance races on Windows